Brink's (BCO)

 5. Revenue Growth

-Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Brink’s recent performance shows its demand has slowed as its annualized revenue growth of 3.3% over the last two years was below its five-year trend.
-Brink's Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Brink’s recent performance shows its demand has slowed as its annualized revenue growth of 3.9% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

-This quarter, Brink's grew its revenue by 6.1% year on year, and its $1.34 billion of revenue was in line with Wall Street’s estimates.
-Company management is currently guiding for a 7.2% year-on-year increase in sales next quarter.
+This quarter, Brink's reported year-on-year revenue growth of 9.1%, and its $1.38 billion of revenue exceeded Wall Street’s estimates by 1.8%.
+Company management is currently guiding for a 9.5% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months, an improvement versus the last two years.
-This projection is above the sector average and indicates its newer products and services will spur better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 4.5% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and implies its newer products and services will not accelerate its top-line performance yet.
+At least the company is tracking well in other measures of financial health.

 6. Operating Margin

-This quarter, Brink's generated an operating margin profit margin of 11.4%, up 2.1 percentage points year on year.
-This increase was a welcome development and shows it was more efficient.
+This quarter, Brink's generated an operating margin profit margin of 13.1%, down 3.8 percentage points year on year.
+This contraction shows it was less efficient because its expenses grew faster than its revenue.

 7. Earnings Per Share

 Diving into Brink’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, Brink’s operating margin expanded by 4.9 percentage points over the last five years.
-On top of that, its share count shrank by 16.9%.
-These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
-Brink's Diluted Shares Outstanding
+As we mentioned earlier, Brink’s operating margin declined this quarter but expanded by 4.4 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its higher earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-For Brink's, its two-year annual EPS growth of 9.4% was lower than its five-year trend.
-We hope its growth can accelerate in the future.
+For Brink's, its two-year annual EPS growth of 7% was lower than its five-year trend.
+This wasn’t great, but at least the company was successful in other measures of financial health.

 8. Cash Is King